Skip to content

 • Streaming resumes on the fallback backend without closing the client connection.

-4. The client receives a seamless response with only a brief pause during the switchover.
+4. The client receives an uninterrupted response with only a brief pause during the switchover.

 Continuation vs. Restart Mode